stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=useNullAsOptional=true`, `undefined` values will be converted to `null`, and if you use `optional` label in your `.proto` file, the field will have `undefined` type as well. for example:

+- With `--ts_proto_opt=typePrefix=MyPrefix`, the generated interfaces, enums, and factories will have a prefix of `MyPrefix` in their names.

+- With `--ts_proto_opt=typeSuffix=MySuffix`, the generated interfaces, enums, and factories will have a suffix of `MySuffix` in their names.

 ```protobuf
 message ProfileInfo {
     int32 id = 1;